Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Boar.md

 - !!int "2"
 - !!int "7"
 - !!int "5"
-"speed": "walk 40 ft."
+"speed": "40 ft."
 "senses": "passive Perception 8"
 "languages": ""
 "cr": "2"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the boar moves at least 20 feet straight toward a target and then hits\
+- "desc": "If the boar moves at least 20 feet straight toward a target and then hits\
     \ it with a tusk attack on the same turn, the target takes an extra 7 (dice:\
     \ 2d6|avg (2d6)) slashing damage.
 If the target is a creature, it must succeed\
-    \ on a DC 13 Strength saving throw or be knocked [[5.
-Mechanics/Rules/Conditions.md#prone|prone]]."
+    \ on a DC 13 Strength saving throw or be knocked [[\5.
+Mechanics\Rules\Conditions.md#prone|prone]]."
   "name": "Charge"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the boar takes 10 damage or less that would reduce it to 0 hit points,\
+- "desc": "If the boar takes 10 damage or less that would reduce it to 0 hit points,\
     \ it is reduced to 1 hit point instead."
   "name": "Relentless (Recharges after a Short or Long Rest)" "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 2d6 + 3|avg (2d6 + 3) slashing damage."
+    \ Hit: 10 (dice: 2d6 + 3|avg (2d6 + 3)) slashing damage."
   "name": "Tusk"
 "source":
 - "MM"